Requirements for the French Major

 Students completing a major in French are required to complete senior exercises as described below.
 They are expected to have an advisor in the department (exceptions can be made for double majors), to participate in the Study Abroad Program and to reside in Oldenborg Center for one year.

 Majors in French who choose to write a thesis must prepare an oral presentation of 15-20 minutes in length in French on the topic of the thesis; those who write a paper will present an oral presentation of 15 minutes.
-The presentation will be delivered during the second semester of the senior year to the faculty and majors of the French section.
+The presentation will be delivered in mid-April during the second semester of the senior year to the faculty and majors of the French section and interested students.
 A single grade will be awarded for the paper/thesis; this grade will be posted on the student’s transcript after the second semester of the senior year.
 No course credit is awarded for the oral presentation, and it is graded on a Pass/No Credit (P/NC) basis.
 Students who do exceptionally well on the senior paper or thesis will be eligible to obtain distinction in the senior exercise and may receive a Phyllis Johnson Award.